A Smarter Taxonomy for the Tech Stack

 Most recently, we added an Insurance specific taxonomy to reflect our expansion into the insurance industry.
 The insurance taxonomy, similar to the banking taxonomy, breaks down the different departments/functions of a common insurance organization into its end processes.
 This allows clients to clearly find what they are looking for by their line of work.

 When in use, a taxonomy can look like either example in the image below.
 Which do you find more useful?
+See more side by side examples by downloading this ebook.

 Each solution should ideally contain multiple taxonomy nodes in various domains to showcase all of its capabilities.
-Among the nodes, 1-3 should reflect the core capabilities of the solution, which is generally how it would be described in only one sentence.
+Among the nodes, 1-5 should reflect the core capabilities of the solution, which is generally how it would be described in only one sentence.
 The rest of the taxonomy nodes provide information about the other various features that the solution has.

 Solutions also are changing constantly, so Entrio’s taxonomy is dynamic, we consider it a living organism that constantly evolves with the market.
-Today the number is ~1,600.
+Today the number is ~1,700.
 In three months, this number will have changed to reflect the continuous expansion of the tech world and the specific needs of our clients.
 For example, as Generative AI came about, so did a lot of new and different offerings and the taxonomy had to grow to be able to cover them.
 When clients mentioned that Market Data was important to them, the taxonomy expanded to reflect this information as well.

-With the right IT taxonomy and solutions catalog, you have clear visibility over your entire tech stack and the broader market.
+With the right taxonomy and catalog, you have clear visibility over your entire tech stack and the broader market.
 You need to know what solutions you have, how you’re using them, how much you’re paying, where your risks are, and what new solutions or alternative solutions exist.
 Entrio makes this all possible.

 With Entrio, it’s easy to see vendor consolidation opportunities and take the appropriate action.
 The categories you’re spending the most on are already pretty apparent, but the more niche solutions, that are easier to remove, become highly visible too.
 This has saved clients $10s of millions.